SEARCHING THE REGISTRY OF DEEDS, IRELAND

 The best way to find out about property ownership in Ireland is to look at the films entitled 'Registry of Deeds' at the LDS library.
 They are indexed and cover the period from about 1708 to 1929.
-They are indexed either for the whole of Ireland in alphabetical order or for each county separately.
-There was an excellent article about how to use them in the New Zealand Genealogist March 2000 p 87 called 'Irish Registry of Deeds an Excellent Source' by Jennifer Miller.
-I have been using these films at the LDS library ever since that date and have barely scratched the surface of what is there about my family's various properties in Cork.
-(My family names are Stevelly, Staveley, Jones, Fowler, Knapp and Hodder, all of Cork).
+They are indexed either for the whole of Ireland in alphabetical order of the Grantor, or for each County, Corporation Town or City separately.

 You can look at the list of films in the FamilySearch Catalog using Place: Ireland.
 Topic: Land and Property.
 Title: Registry of Deeds.
 If you are doing a place name search, use IRELAND as your place, even when you want Tipperary or Cork.

 Here is a shortcut: All the film notes are found at:

 The sheer number of films in the Registry of Deeds series can be overwhelming at first.
 Just work through them slowly until you find what you are looking for.
 Some films come and don't add much at all, others are simply a goldmine.

 The deeds consist of legal memorials deposited at the Registry of Deeds, Ireland.
 A memorial in legal terms was the preservation or recording of an event, and specifically an abstract of the particulars of a deed for registration.
 A conveyance was a document relating to the transfer of property, usually concerning rental and lease agreements.
 There are also memorials relating to Wills and Marriage Settlements.